 Bridges has written about feminized and precarious labor in the publishing industry, published in New Media & Society, and has presented at a number of conferences and workshops on the data industries, digital labor, and digital infrastructure.
 In 2019, she was the recipient of the James D. Woods Award for outstanding graduate teaching assistants.
 Bridges holds a master’s degree in creative writing, publishing, and editing from the University of Melbourne and a bachelor’s degree in business from Queensland University of Technology.
 Prior to Annenberg, she worked in academic publishing and the nonprofit sector with a focus on social policy.

-Lauren Bridges is a doctoral student at the Annenberg School for Communication.
+Lauren Bridges is a doctoral candidate at the Annenberg School for Communication.